unixfreaxjp/glibcver-endian-checker/README.md

 # size

-if you worry for included library size, omit static & strip it.
+If you worry for included library size, omit static build & strip it.

-If you compiled it as per it i as per above example, it will be a dynamically linked ELF w/symbols, and the size is about below (you can make it smaller using the advise above.
+If you compiled it as per it i as per above example, it will be a dynamically linked ELF w/symbols, and the size is about below (you can make it smaller using the advise above).

 ```bash
 $ file glibcver-endian-checker